hcl-compass/Compass-Query/README.md

 # Compass-Query
-The Compass Query node provides the necessary interface to create a connection to HCL Compass for the purpose of extracting data from defined queries.
+The Compass Query node from HCL provides the necessary interface to create a connection to HCL Compass for the purpose of extracting data from defined queries.
 This repository contains the files necessary to create a Node-RED flow that will extract data from HCL Compass for use in 3rd party software.

 ## Node Definition